Cyx69/bvhsend/README.txt

 port     : TCP port number.
 frametime: Delay between each motion line in microseconds.
-           Set to 0 if frame time from BVH file should be used.
-format:    0 = Just send complete line as it is in BVH file.
+           Set to 0 if frame time from BVH file should be used. format   : 0 = Just send complete line as it is in BVH file.
            1 = Use Axis Neuron format.
 bvhfile  : Name and path of BVH file to be sent.